|Posted: 2018-12-17 14:03|

 This article follows on from our "Setting up the Case Portal" post, where we talk about some advanced options to create Activity records for each action taken on a support ticket.
 Our own internal Support team use this method, and we find it is currently the most efficient way to work when dealing will a small - medium volume of Cases.
 The Activities created can also then drive automated emails to the Case's Primary Contact and/or drive Notifications that appear in a "Facebook-like" notification area within the Case Portal navigation bar.

 In the Case Portal Plugin, you should have selected "On" for the "Use Portal Notifications" setting - this will automatically show the following icon when any user logs into the Portal.
-It will also create four new fields on your Case record that are hidden by default.
+It will also create five new fields on your Case record that are hidden by default.
 These are:

 The "Activity Types" picklist will also have the following values added automatically - "Next Steps", "Notes", "Resolution", "Phone call"

 If you are using this script as a standalone feature without the Case Portal, you can create the above fields manually.

 This forum post outlines how to setup a Script Library script as an On-Save button process to store an Activity for an action taken against a Case - this process will also drive the Case Portal notification area shown above.
 A separate forum post can be found here on how to configure automated email notifications.